LLC DissolutionOperating agreement provisions, winding up, and free template

 Distribute remaining assets

-Distribute to members according to the operating agreement provisions (typically: return capital contributions first, then split remaining assets per ownership percentages).
+Distribute to members per the operating agreement (typically: return capital contributions first, then split remaining assets per ownership percentages).

 File final tax returns